 Ethics in Brazil

-In Brazil, it is necessary to strengthen cooperation in the field of ethics in science with an emphasis on bioethics and the promotion of principles, practices and rules on ethics that are relevant to the country's development.
+In Brazil, it is necessary to strengthen cooperation in the field of ethics and the promotion of principles, practices and rules on ethics that are relevant to the country's development.

 Ethics in Science:

 This new century will be certainly marked by great scientific and technological advancements, and by powerful industrial and economical global alliance.
 Innumerous advancements promise to generate great progress in many areas.
 Nevertheless, these conquers and discoveries raise ethical questions and worries, for example in the area of bioethics.

 Bioethics study the theoretical fundaments of questions of moral, sanitary and environmental character in society, such as the quality of like, the social and biological impact of diseases, and sustainable use and development of nature.

 Dialogue among various scientific areas and UNESCO Chairs deserve special attention.
 UNESCO Chairs are considered strategic partners in the field of ethics in Science, as well as specialized communities.

 UNESCO in Brazil acts in this area in close partnership with UNESCO Chair in Bioethics, which concentrates its researches in three main lines: one line is on theoretical and conceptual foundation of Bioethics based on epistemological support (philosophical, sanitary, juridical, social, etc) and the other two are on thematic connotation, Bioethics of Emerging Situations and Bioethics of Persistent Situations.
 These two are focused in different themes, questions, situations, or conflicts that are part of the new global bioethics agenda proposed recently by the United Nations.
 Therefore, it is understood as bioethics that gathers not only biomedical and biotechnological themes but also social, sanitary and environmental matters.